How to Write an Effective Resume

 Personal Information Generally, this section isn't listed

 anymore.
 Employers are barred by law from asking for most of the information you would normally include here like your age, marital status, religious affiliation or a picture, but some information about who you are outside of work can provide fodder for interview conversation, show well roundedness, or create common ground.
-It's your call, but most expertssuggest omitting this information.
+It's your call, but most experts

 References This has always been the standard close to most

-resumes, with the additional available upon request tacked on, butit is not necessary.
+resumes, with the additional available upon request tacked on, but

 Now that we've gotten everything down and organized it into sections, you have to decide on the layout that will be most effective.
 A resume must be visually interesting.
 This translates, in most cases (unless you are applying for a job as a graphic designer), to a clean professional style that it easy to read and includes lots of white space.